rotsee/protokollen/README.md

  * Xvfb (tested with version 1.15.1)
  * [Service-account credentials](https://developers.google.com/console/help/new/#serviceaccounts) from the [Google developers console](https://console.developers.google.com/), if you wish to use Google Spreadsheets as the source for your harvesting.
 Not needed if you use a local CSV file.
  * python-magic (installed by setup.py) and libmagic (needs to be installed separately)
+ * Optionally a database, to keep track of downloaded files.
+Elastic Search is supported (tested with version 1.0.1)

  The ChromeDriver executable for your OS must be inside the bin directory for Chrome to work.
  Get it from http://chromedriver.storage.googleapis.com/index.html